prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 <br>

 ### Introduction
 A navigation system enables a robot to navigate quickly between different poses while avoiding collisions with the environment or other agents.
 The navigation system in this project uses the NH-TTC [backend](https://github.com/davisbo/NHTTC), which is a decentralized multi-agent navigation system.
 The Non-holonomic-Time-To-Collision (NH-TTC) backend considers the Non-holonomic constraints of the car and considers the time to collision with other cars in the optimization process.
-The reader may peruse the [paper](http://motion.cs.umn.edu/r/NH-TTC/arxiv-NHTTC.pdf) to better understand how it works.
+To learn more about how it works, checkout the paper [here](http://motion.cs.umn.edu/r/NH-TTC/arxiv-NHTTC.pdf)!

 ### Goal
-The goal of this tutorial is to get the reader familiar with the multi-agent navigation framework used for the MuSHR car.
+The goal of this tutorial is to get the multi-agent navigation system up and running on your system.

 ### Requirements
-Completed the [quick-start](https://mushr.io/tutorials/quickstart/) tutorial (familiarity with ROS and python is assumed).
+Completed the [quickstart](https://mushr.io/tutorials/quickstart/) tutorial (familiarity with ROS and python is assumed).

 ## Environment setup
 Clone the nhttc_ros repository into your catkin workspace: